Bounded by Risk, Not Capability: Quantifying AI Occupational Substitution Rates via a Tech-Risk Dual-Factor Model: Discussion

 \subsection{From Substitution to Augmentation: The Human-in-the-Loop Imperative}

-Our occupational aggregation reveals that even the most highly exposed professions—such as Data Scientists ($OAI = 0.7062$) and Editors ($OAI = 0.6897$)—do not reach a complete substitution threshold.
-This mathematical ceiling is heavily dictated by the risk penalty embedded in our matrix.
+Our occupational aggregation shows that even the most highly exposed professions, such as Data Scientists ($OAI = 0.7062$) and Editors ($OAI = 0.6897$), do not reach a complete substitution threshold.
+This ceiling is governed by the risk penalty embedded in our matrix.

-This suggests that the immediate micro-level impact of LLMs is not mass occupational extinction, but rather an aggressive intra-occupational task reallocation.
-As AI absorbs low-to-medium risk execution tasks (e.g., generating boilerplate code, drafting initial analytical reports), the cognitive bandwidth of human workers will be forcibly pushed toward the ``high-risk, high-liability'' tail end of the task distribution.
-The fundamental nature of white-collar work is poised to transition from \textit{creation} to \textit{curation and auditing}.
-This aligns seamlessly with Susskind and Susskind's \cite{susskind2015future} sociological framework regarding the dismantling of traditional professions, wherein highly specialized work is increasingly decomposed into routine data processing (allocated to algorithms) and exceptionally high-stakes auditing (reserved for human experts).
-This perfectly encapsulates the \textit{automation--augmentation paradox} proposed by Raisch and Krakowski \cite{raisch2021artificial}: while the original structural intent of AI deployment is complete automation (substitution), the inherent commercial and legal risks force an inevitable retreat into augmentation architectures.
-In this new paradigm, the \textit{Human-in-the-Loop} (HITL) system transitions from a temporary safety measure to a permanent, legally mandated feature of the labor market.
+The immediate micro-level impact of LLMs is therefore not mass occupational extinction, but an aggressive intra-occupational task reallocation.
+As AI absorbs low-to-medium risk execution tasks such as generating boilerplate code and drafting initial analytical reports, the cognitive bandwidth of human workers will be pushed toward the ``high-risk, high-liability'' tail of the task distribution.
+The nature of white-collar work is poised to transition from \textit{creation} to \textit{curation and auditing}.
+This aligns with the Susskind and Susskind \cite{susskind2015future} framework on the dismantling of traditional professions, in which highly specialized work is decomposed into routine data processing allocated to algorithms and high-stakes auditing reserved for human experts.
+This captures the \textit{automation--augmentation paradox} proposed by Raisch and Krakowski \cite{raisch2021artificial}: while the structural intent of AI deployment is complete automation through substitution, the commercial and legal risks force a retreat into augmentation architectures.
+In this new paradigm, the \textit{Human-in-the-Loop} (HITL) system transitions from a temporary safety measure into a permanent, legally mandated feature of the labor market.